 Have you ever had Hummingbird Cake before?
 It’s incredible.
 This popular American spiced cake is filled with bananas, pecans and pineapple, and topped with cream cheese frosting.

 All that goodness makes it super soft and moist, and it stays that way for days.
-I make mine even better by adding homemade pecan cookie crumbs for crunch.
+I make my Hummingbird Cake recipe even better by adding pecan cookie crumbs for crunch.
 AH-mazing!

 why you will love this recipe